araqnid/stuff/README.md

 * A work-in-progress attempt to add auditing/logging around message delivery ("work queue")
 * Integration tests run the server and provides HTTP client access
 * Browser tests (very few, but they can run)
+* Scripts to run the server via Jetty/Tomcat (or run with Jetty through Gradle)
+* Inclusion of runtime dependency *list* in built jar with scripts to fetch dependencies for deployment (alternative to fat jars)

 [![Build Status](https://travis-ci.org/araqnid/stuff.svg?branch=master)](https://travis-ci.org/araqnid/stuff)